-As competitiveness increases in today’s already hectic world, corporate executives often puzzle over sales, acquisition of new leads and retention of old ones.
-In truth, the answer to all of those is as simple as two words: referral programs.
+As competitiveness increases in today’s world, corporate executives often puzzle sales, acquire new leads, and retain old ones.
+In actuality, the answer to all of those is as simple as two words: referral programs.

 There are countless studies to back up the fact an engaging employee referral program can keep your current employees happy and build the recruitment bridge you need for new sales recruits.